TitiFix/Geneweb2/docs/ged/Ged.FAM_RECORD.md

 ﻿# Abstract
+The FAMily record is used to record marriages, common law marriages, and family unions caused by two people becoming the parents of a child.
+There can be no more than one HUSB/father and one WIFE/mother listed in each FAM_RECORD.
+If, for example, a man participated in more than one family union, then he would appear in more than one FAM_RECORD.
+The family record structure assumes that the HUSB/father is male and WIFE/mother is female.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />